 The four Pittsfield teens aren't UMass students.
-Police said three got signed in to the dorm by

 Judge John M. Payne Jr. on Thursday agreed to release some court records and a UMass Police report that a previous judge had ordered impounded in the case.
 The Eagle, The Republican and the Daily Hampshire Gazette newspapers filed motions with the court seeking their release because such documents are regularly public records.